maxyank/Expound-Technivo-Dashbord/README.md

 # Expound-Technivo-Dashbord
-Finished UI page for Expound Technivo in 3 days.
+Assigmment completed UI page for Expound Technivo .
 Built with [React: For building the user interface , Tailwind CSS: For styling , Font Awesome: For icons].